-Genn Greymane is one of two neutral legendary cards that introduced new odd and even deck types in 2018.
+Genn Greymane is one of two neutral legendary cards in Hearthstone that introduced new odd and even deck types in 2018.
 This is one of the best legendaries because it reduces the hero powers for all classes from two to one mana at the start of a match.
 Thus, players can play their hero powers for just one mana so long as all the cards in their decks are those with even mana values, such as 0, two, four, six, eight, etc.

 Aside from that, Genn Greymane is a 6/5 minion that you can play for six mana.
 Those attack and health values aren’t too bad for a six-mana minion.
 However, it isn’t really worth including Genn in decks with odd cards as it doesn’t provide any other effect.
 Nevertheless, a one-mana hero power can give you a notable advantage when playing a deck with even cards.